settlemint/buidl-asset-tokenisation/README.md

 ## Getting Started

-1. Create an account on SettleMint [here](https://console.settlemint.com/)
+1. Register your interest [here](https://hubs.li/Q01Q-Klt0) or Create an account on SettleMint [here](https://console.settlemint.com/)
 2. Create an Organisation (e.g. Your_Name_Organisation)
 3. Create an Application (e.g. Your_Name_Application)
 4. Click on Blockchain networks and add a `Hyperledger Besu` network and a node (e.g. Your_Name_Network, Your_Name_Node).
 Note: Choose the `shared` and `small` for the deployment plan